Nukepayload2/VBScriptDotNet/ReadMe.md

 ```

 `T` is `Int32`, but VB compiler generates a method that `T` is `Object`. `VisualBasicCompilation.CreateScriptCompilation` should use `script.ReturnType` as return type instead of hard-coded `Object`.

+I've added a workaround for this issue on branch `use-modified-roslyn`

 ### `Imports` doesn't work in interactive mode
 `Imports` doesn't work in interactive mode.
 It always resets to the list specified in `vbi.rsp`.